Louis Rees-Zammit: Kansas City Chiefs set to sign former Wales winger as rugby star realises NFL dream

-Louis Rees-Zammit is set to sign for the Kansas City Chiefs after having quit rugby union to join the NFL's International Player Pathway programme; the move, set to be confirmed on Friday, will see the 23-year-old link up with Patrick Mahomes at the back-to-back Super Bowl champions
+Louis Rees-Zammit is set to sign a three-year contract for Kansas City Chiefs after quitting rugby union to join NFL's International Player Pathway programme; the move, set to be confirmed on Friday, will see 23-year-old link up with Patrick Mahomes at back-to-back Super Bowl champions

 Rees-Zammit shocked the rugby world when he announced at the beginning of the year he was stepping away from the sport to pursue a career in American Football.